jwyang/graph-rcnn.pytorch/README.md

 ### Data Preparation

-First make a folder in the root folder:
+First, make a folder in the root folder:
 ```
 mkdir -p datasets/vg_bm
 ```

 Here, the suffix 'bm' is in short of "benchmark" representing the dataset for benchmarking.
 We may have other format of vg dataset in the future, e.g., more categories.

 Then, download the data and preprocess the data according following this [repo](https://github.com/danfeiX/scene-graph-TF-release).
-Specifically, after downloading  the [visual genome dataset](), you can follow this [guidelines](https://github.com/danfeiX/scene-graph-TF-release/tree/master/data_tools) to get the following files:
+Specifically, after downloading  the [visual genome dataset](https://visualgenome.org/), you can follow this [guidelines](https://github.com/danfeiX/scene-graph-TF-release/tree/master/data_tools) to get the following files:

 ```
 datasets/vg_bm/imdb_1024.h5